 Following a sustained period of healthy expansion for the business, RSM Partners made the decision to relocate and simultaneously take the opportunity to overhaul its IT infrastructure.

 RSM Partners is a global IT services provider, which provides mainframe services and software.
 RSM has a range of high profile clients including Global Banking, Insurance, Manufacturing and Retail brands.
+To find out more about RSM Partners you can visit their website here.

 Desktops, productivity software and the like fall outside RSM’s own area of IT expertise.
 Fulfilling IT support in-house was also a drain on resources, and the company had reached a size at which it was no longer efficient for it to cater for its own IT requirements.
 It was then decided that an external IT partner needed to be instructed.